Camera Settings & Manual Mode Guide

 High ISO (3200 and up) lets you shoot in darker conditions with faster shutter speeds.
 But you pay with noise, which looks like grain or speckles in your image, and reduced detail.

 The real decision is "how much quality am I willing to sacrifice for the shot I need?"
+Knowing when to raise ISO and when to keep it low is often the difference between a sharp, slightly noisy photo and a clean, hopelessly blurry one.

 Why These Decisions Are Connected